Skip to content

 Padparadscha: What’s Special About the Rarest Sapphire

-Padparadscha sapphires have an exquisite color combination unlike any other colored gemstone.
-True padparadscha sapphires are also extremely rare—in fact, much more rare than fine Kashmir sapphires or Burmese rubies—making them perhaps the most valuable variety of sapphire and one of the most coveted gems in the world.
+Padparadscha sapphires boast an exquisite and unique color combination, unlike any other gemstone.
+True padparadscha sapphires are also exceedingly rare—far rarer, in fact, than fine Kashmir sapphires or Burmese rubies.
+This makes them one of the world’s most valuable and highly sought-after gemstones.

 The Rare Beauty of Padparadscha Color

-Padparadscha sapphires belong to the corundum family of gemstones, which includes all sapphire colors as well as ruby.
-Corundum is a very hard aluminum oxide that’s colorless in its purest form.
-However, when there are trace elements present during its formation, corundum changes color.
-For instance, when iron and titanium are present, corundum becomes blue sapphire; when chromium is present, corundum becomes ruby.
-Padparadscha sapphires are colored by the presence of both iron and chromium, which rarely occurs in nature and results in a breathtakingly beautiful mix of pink and orange hues.
+Padparadscha sapphires belong to the corundum family of gemstones, which includes all sapphire and ruby varieties.
+Corundum, a durable aluminum oxide, is colorless in its purest form.
+However, trace elements present during formation alter its color.
+For example, iron and titanium create blue sapphires, while chromium produces ruby.
+In padparadscha sapphires, a rare combination of iron and chromium gives rise to their breathtaking mix of pink and orange hues.

-The color of padparadscha sapphires is their most important characteristic.
-It’s often romantically compared to that of a lotus blossom.
-In fact, the name padparadscha means lotus blossom in Sinhalese, the most common language spoken in Sri Lanka (Ceylon), which for centuries was the only source for the stone.
-The lotus blossom the Sinhalese are referring to here is a water lily that exhibits a unique and delicate pinkish-orange to orangey-pink hue, much like the colors found in salmon or a spectacular sunset.
+The most significant feature of padparadscha sapphires is their color, which is often poetically compared to that of a lotus blossom.
+In fact, the word “padparadscha” means “lotus blossom” in Sinhalese, the primary language of Sri Lanka (formerly Ceylon), the stone’s original source.
+The lotus in question is a water lily with a delicate, pinkish-orange to orangey-pink hue, reminiscent of the colors seen in salmon or a vibrant sunset.

 This range of pinkish-orange to orangey-pink hues has created a challenge for the gemstone industry to define the quintessential padparadscha “color.”
 However, there’s a general agreement that padparadscha sapphires should range in color from light to medium pinkish-orange to orangey-pink.
 As a result, there’s a diverse assortment of padparadschas from which gem lovers can choose the ratio of pink and orange that suits their preference.

-For padparadscha sapphires, the lotus blossom comparison represents much more than just a pretty color.
+The lotus blossom metaphor represents more than just the color of padparadscha sapphires.
 A lotus blossom grows from the bottom of a muddy, murky pool; then ascends from the water as a beautiful flower, completely unstained.
 At night, it closes and sinks back under the water, emerging again with the sunlight of a new day.
-As such, the lotus blossom represents such things as enlightenment and rebirth for the ancient Egyptians and Buddhists, as well as purity, prosperity, fertility and eternity for Hindus.
+As such, the lotus blossom represents such things as enlightenment and rebirth for the ancient Egyptians and Buddhists, as well as purity, prosperity, fertility, and eternity for Hindus.
 These are all qualities of great meaning, especially for two lives about to be joined as one, which makes the padparadscha sapphire especially appealing for popping the question.

-Padparadscha sapphires are also predominantly found in the popular oval and cushion shapes, but round, pear, square and rectangular shapes are also seen.
-As for size, fine-quality natural padparadscha sapphires above two carats are very rare; above five carats can be considered world-class pieces.
+Padparadscha sapphires are also often found in the popular oval and cushion shapes, as well as round, pear, square, and rectangular cuts.
+Stones over two carats are rare, while those exceeding five carats are considered world-class.

-An outstanding example of a padparadscha engagement ring can be seen in the one given to Princess Eugenie, granddaughter of Queen Elizabeth II, by Jack Brooksbank in January 2018.
-Her ring features a glorious padparadscha sapphire in an oval shape that’s estimated at around five carats.
+A stunning example of a padparadscha engagement ring is the one given to Princess Eugenie, granddaughter of Queen Elizabeth II, by Jack Brooksbank in 2018.
+Her ring features an oval-shaped padparadscha sapphire estimated at around five carats.

-Naturally, the rarity of and demand for padparadscha sapphires commands high prices for the gem.
-As a result, treatment methods have been developed to produce sapphires with padparadscha-like color.
-One such treatment is called lattice diffusion or beryllium diffusion.
-This treatment method involves exposing some pinkish sapphires to high temperatures in the presence of beryllium to produce sapphires with padparadscha-like color.
+One such method is lattice diffusion, also known as beryllium diffusion.
+This process involves exposing some pink sapphires to high temperatures in the presence of beryllium to produce sapphires with padparadscha-like hues.
 However, because beryllium penetrates deeply into these sapphires, it’s extremely difficult to detect.
-Gemologists have since developed reliable testing procedures for beryllium diffusion to be able to determine whether or not a stone is a natural padparadscha sapphire.
+Gemologists have since developed reliable testing procedures to determine if a sapphire has undergone beryllium diffusion.

-Many natural padparadscha sapphires are also heat-treated today to improve their appearance, with the resulting stones completely stable in color.
+Many natural padparadscha sapphires are also heat-treated to improve their color.
+These treatments are stable and the stones remain beautiful over time.
 However, even a good-quality heated padparadscha can be quite expensive.

-Whether more pink or more orange, the padparadscha sapphire is absolutely lovely to behold, as you can see in the outstanding examples we have in the Jogani collection.
-The padparadscha’s soft, neutral shades pair well with either white or yellow metals, and can stand alone or be accented with just about any other gemstone.
-Add to that the rarity and symbolism of the stone, and you truly have a treasure to be cherished for a lifetime.
+Whether your preference is for a pinker or more orange hue, padparadscha sapphires are absolutely lovely to behold, as you can see in the outstanding examples we have in the Jogani collection.
+Their soft, neutral colors pair beautifully with both white and yellow metals and can be complemented by a variety of other gemstones.
+Add to that the rarity and symbolism of the stone, and you truly have a timeless treasure to be cherished for a lifetime.

 Read more